edname/laravel-wsl-setup/README.md

 ```

 ## SQLite intall ->
-Make sure that this repository of PHP is added - it is not required to repeat this step
+Make sure that ppa:ondrej/php repository of PHP is added in the first steps
 ```bash
 sudo apt install php-sqlite3
 ```